Let’s be honest; perspective in photography is quite a confusing topic.

 In this case, distance is more of a conceptual idea rather than a physical one.
 We’re not talking about the distance between you and the subject to think about.

 Look at the distance between the background and subject too.
-It goes without saying, the subject closest to you will look the biggest.
+The subject closest to you will look the biggest.

 Our brain depicts distance as the difference between the background and subject, or foreground.
 When we see an object blocking the view of another object, the first object is closer to the viewer than the latter.

-This is otherwise known as overlap perspective.
+This is otherwise known as overlap perspective in photography.
 If this overlap repeats, the viewer gets a sense of a three-dimensional reality.

 By filling the frame, the viewer has no point of reference for size.
 This is a great way to confuse and add interest to a scene.